 That does not change our physical being.
 That is our spiritual standing!
-All men are still men-hopefully!
-All women are still women hopefully!
+All men are still men, hopefully!
+All women are still women, hopefully!
 That does not change, but our standing before God changes!
 Why is that important?
-Under the covenant with Israel, you had this: You had the Israelites, then you had the Israelite men, then the women; they always had to deal through their husbands.
+Under the covenant with Israel, you had the Israelites, then you had the Israelite men, then the women; they always had to deal through their husbands.
 But, not with Christ!
-We all deal direct with God the Father-men and women!
-Free and bond!
-Tall or short!
-Skinny or fat!
-Young or old!
-We can add all of that to it-you're all one in Christ!
+We all deal direct with God the Father-men and women, free and bond, tall or short, skinny or fat, young or old, and we can add all of that-you're all one in Christ!